ohadico/BankService/README.md

-SimpleGUI
+Bank service
 =========

-Simple GUI template in Tkinter

-Or just the simplest GUI in the known Universe

-To open it:

- `python src/MainApp.py`

-or

- `./run`
+Simple bank service built in Python, to demonstrate the use of Kerberos Library Edit Add topics